h5py/h5py/docs/high/file.rst

         secret_key:
           AWS secret access key.
 Default is ``b''``.

+        session_token:
+          AWS temporary session token.
+Default is ``b''``.'
+Must be used together with temporary secret_id and secret_key.
+Available from HDF5 1.14.2.

         The argument values must be ``bytes`` objects.
-All three arguments are required to activate AWS authentication.
+Arguments aws_region, secret_id, and secret_key are required to activate AWS authentication.

         .. note::
-           Pre-built h5py packages on PyPI do not include this S3 support.
-If you want this feature, you could use packages from conda-forge, or :ref:`build h5py from source <source_install>` against an HDF5 build with S3 support.
+           Pre-built h5py packages on PyPI do not include ros3 driver support.
+If you want this feature, you could use packages from conda-forge, or :ref:`build h5py from source <source_install>` against an HDF5 build with ros3.
 Alternatively, use the :ref:`file-like object
            <file_fileobj>` support with a package like s3fs.